-The Company is subject to and has complied with the regulatory requirements imposed by the PRA under the CRD IV framework.
+The Company is subject to and has complied with the regulatory requirements imposed by HM Treasury and the PRA under the U.K. Financial Services Regulatory Framework.

 No changes were made in the objectives, policies or processes for managing capital during the year.